abhayjam03/sda-source-code/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## Contact

+For any queries, please contact:
+- Phone: 7355666622
+- Email: info@suryadefenceacademy.com